Fowey Regatta and Carnival Week

-One of the highlights is always an amazing display by the Red Arrows.
-Other main events include the Carnival on Wednesday evening, with a colourful parade of floats, walkers in fancy dress and marching bands, fantastic firework displays over the river, live music on the Town Quay, and of course racing on the water every day – not only the serious stuff, but raft and gig racing as well.
+Sailing boats of all shapes and sizes race in the river and out in the bay.
+Other main events include the Carnival on Wednesday evening, with a colourful parade of floats, walkers in fancy dress and marching bands, fantastic firework displays over the river, live music on the Town Quay, and away from the sailing, raft and gig racing as well.

 How can you take part?

 Over the many years the Regatta has been running, the regatta has attracted many visitors, including Queen Victoria, Prince Albert and Queen Elizabeth II and is recommended as a must see event by Debrett’s, the authority on all matters of taste.
 Fowey’s location, perched above a magnificent harbour, provides a natural arena to watch the sailing from and in the town’s winding old streets you’ll find plenty of activities to entertain.
 There’s the traditional crowning of the carnival queen followed by the floral dance, you can compete in the crab catching and swimming competitions, experience the giant pasty ceremony, get caught up in the exuberance of the carnival, watch the magical torch light dinghy procession on the water and spend the evenings on the harbour listening to performances ranging from The Last Night of the Proms to rock.